mmrwoods/rvm-capistrano-offline/README.md

 installing rvm from uploaded source and then configuring it to download rubies from localhost via sftp.

-If you think this sounds fucked up, you'd be right, but amazingly it actually works quite well.
+If you think this sounds fscked up, you'd be right, but amazingly it actually works quite well.

 ## Caveats